 You know what this reminds me of?
 The L.J.
 Smith books I used to read in high school.
 Especially the Forbidden Games trilogy, because Keenan reminds me of Julian.
 Wicked Lovely is as hard to put down as L.J.
 Smith’s books were, and as easy to read.
 I finished it within a day, as soon as I bought it.
 If Zahirah were still around, I’d have hounded her to rec me more books similar to this from the YA section.
 As it is, I found Holly Black’s Tithe and am saving up to get her Spiderwick Chronicles, so I’m okay.
 For now.

-I love the quotes in the beginning of the chapters – I always do love it when there’re quotes in the beginning of chapters, but the ones in Wicked Lovely had got me ordering more books (like Kirk & Lang’s The Secret Commonwealth).
+I love the quotes in the beginning of the chapters – I always do love it when there are quotes in the beginning of chapters, but the ones in Wicked Lovely had got me ordering more books (like Kirk & Lang’s The Secret Commonwealth).
 And I really, really, REALLY enjoyed the ending.
-Because even though I was rooting for the other guy, I liked that it showed that even when you think you’re in between two very unappetising choices, there is that third option that you have to look for.
+Because even though I was rooting for the other guy, I liked that it showed that even when you think you’re in between two very unappetising choices, there is that third option that you have to look for.~ originally posted on

 ~ originally posted on blogspot